ElektraInitiative/libelektra/src/plugins/uname/README.md

 ## Introduction ##

-This plugin is a storage plugin that takes `/etc/uname` file as its backend storage.
-The `kdbGet()` method will parse `/etc/uname` and generate a  valid key tree.
-The `kdbSet()` method will take a KeySet with valid filesystem keys and print an equivalent regular uname in stdout.
+This plugin is a storage plugin that will use the syscall `uname (2)`.
+No resolver is needed for that plugin to work.

 ## Special Values ##

 This plugin defines following keynames below its mountpoint:

-	  	- sysname
+	sysname
-	  	- nodename
+	nodename
-	  	- release
+	release
-	  	- version
+	version
-		- machine
+	machine

 ## Restrictions ##